What Is a Temporary Employment Contract?

 2. Job Title and Description

-This section of the contract is designed to set out the responsibilities that the employee has during their employment period.
-The exact level of detail will depend on the nature of the post, and also the level of seniority – more senior roles tend to focus more on outcomes rather than be process-driven.
+This contract section is designed to set out the employee’s job responsibilities during their employment period.
+The exact level of detail will depend on the nature of the post and the level of seniority—more senior roles tend to focus more on outcomes rather than being process-driven.

 3. Financial Compensation